Alirezaprogramerrd99/Alirezaprogramerrd99/README.md

 # About me

-Iam BSc student of computer engineering in Shahid Beheshti University.My favorite programming languages are java, python and C++.
-I have done several projects in hardware and worked with 8086 chip and stm32 microcontroller to.
+I’m a BSc student of computer engineering at Shahid Beheshti University and I fiercely love programming thus, I always strive to learn new things. additionally, I possess the Motivation to confront many challenges and obstacles with my programming skills.
+I have experience in various frameworks and technologies related to AI, software, and hardware.
-I also worked with some of the AI algos.
-I currently learning computer networks and web programming.
-I really like computer networking and programming software and web applications.
-I live in Tehran (capital city of Iran).
-My other interests are music like playing guitar :guitar: and sports :soccer:.
+I usually exercise, listen to classical music and play guitar for amusement.

 my email: arashidi1378@gmail.com